Ghost-Sellz/JSONCraft/CONTRIBUTING.md

 ## Ways to Contribute

 - 🐛 Fix a bug
-- ✨ Add a new language generator (Go, Rust, Java, Kotlin, Zod, Prisma, etc.)
+- ✨ Add a new language generator
 - 🎨 Improve the UI or CSS
 - 📝 Improve documentation
 - 🧪 Add or improve JSON test cases